essdot/js-lessons/doc/types.md

 isNaN(null)           // returns false
 ```

 If you need to explicitly check whether a value is `NaN`, check if it is not-equal to itself.
+Or, in ES6, you can compare the value to `NaN` with `Object.is`.

 ### Infinity